alexis-moins/pm/README.md

 ```
 $ pm

-pm - Local project manager
+pm - Project manager built on top of tmux

 Usage:
   pm COMMAND
   pm [COMMAND] --help | -h
   pm --version | -v

-Commands:
+PROJECT Commands:
   new     Create a new empty project
   clone   Clone a remote git repository
-  switch   Switch to a project
+  open    Open a project in a tmux session

+Commands:
   link    Create a symbolic link to the pm script
+  dir     Show projects' root directory
+  space   Create, delete or list spaces

 Options:
   --help, -h